Klaus Hoffmann

-Klaus Hoffmann (born 26 March 1951, Berlin) is a German singer, songwriter and actor.
+Klaus Hoffmann (born 26 March 1951, West Berlin) is a German singer, songwriter and actor.

 Career

 Klaus Hoffmann started his career as a singer-songwriter during the late 1960s in the alternative Berlin club culture.
 After travelling to Afghanistan in 1969, he began training as an actor at the Berlin Max-Reinhardt-Schule für Schauspiel.

 Since 1974, Hoffmann has starred in several renowned theatre and television productions.
 He became famous for his portrayal of Edgar Wibeau in the 1976 film adaptation of Ulrich Plenzdorfs Die neuen Leiden des jungen W., for which performance he won several German film awards.

 While working as an actor, Hoffmann continued to pursue a career as a singer-songwriter.
 He released his first album in 1974 and has since recorded more than 30 albums.
 He regularly performs live and has won several prestigious German music awards.